roszpun/vue-collapse/docs/README.md

 ### v-collapse-toggle
 The directive changes  a default behavior of the element and allows to click on it in order to toggle list element.
 Note that this directive should be located within the `<v-collapse-wrapper></v-collapse-wrapper>` in order to make it working without manual binding.
-However if it is needed to create a toggle element somewhere else, not inside the wrapper component you can use vue's reference to make it work.
+However if there is a need to create the toggle element somewhere else, not inside the wrapper component you can use vue's reference to make it work.

 # Examples